Narendra Modi's Twitter account hacked with announcement India would adopt Bitcoin - ExBulletin

 Several Twitter users shared screenshots of the tweet posted from the Indian Prime Minister’s personal Twitter account, @Narendra modi, when it was compromised, according to CNN affiliate News-18.

 The screenshot read: “India has officially accepted bitcoin as legal tender.
-The government has officially bought 500 BTC” and “would distribute them to all residents of the country.”
+The government officially bought 500 BTC ”and“ would distribute them to all residents of the country ”.

 This tweet has since been deleted.
 In addition to the tweet, a possible scam link was also attached.

-Modi has over 70 million Twitter followers, among the biggest of all the world leaders.
+Modi has more than 70 million followers on Twitter, among the biggest world leaders.

 India does not recognize Bitcoin as legal tender.